vhphong/SpringDataJPA2PostgreSQL/README.md

 # SpringDataJPA2PostgreSQL
-Demo connecting to PostgreSQL with JDBC template
+Demo connecting to PostgreSQL with Spring Data JPA and Hibernate